-Computer programs in the form of software and firmware located within mobile broadband wireless modems (i.e., air cards) that allow these devices to connect to a wireless telecommunications network.
+Computer programs in the form of software and firmware that enable Wireless Telephone Handsets to connect to a wireless telecommunications network.

 4. Technological Protection Measure

 Describe the TPM that controls access to the work.
 The petition does not need to describe the specific technical details of the access control measure, but should provide sufficient information to allow the Office to understand the basic nature of the technological measure and why it prevents open access to the work (e.g., the encryption of motion pictures on DVD using the Content Scramble System or the cryptographic authentication protocol on a garage door opener).